fwoodmann/ge2-3d-game/README.md

 ## Scope of the Game

 ### Description
- Duck is stuck
- and has no luck
- so it says fuck
+ You play a Duck that is stuck in a Ball, your goal is to reach the finish as fast as possible while collecting all leeks.

 ### Controls